L&T Technology Services

 L&T Technology Services (LTTS) is an Indian multinational technology company that provides engineering research and development (ER&D) services, headquartered in Vadodara.
 The company's business interests include automotive engineering, embedded system and semiconductor engineering, industrial internet of things, manufacturing plant engineering, and medical engineering.

-LTTS is a subsidiary of the conglomerate Larsen & Toubro (L&T), and listed on the National Stock Exchange and the Bombay Stock Exchange.
+LTTS is a subsidiary of the conglomerate Larsen & Toubro (L&T), and listed on both NSE and BSE.
 The company has offices across India, United States, Europe, and Asia.
-It has a subsidiary company Esencia, based in San Jose, California.

 History

 L&T Technology Services (LTTS) was founded in 2006 as L&T Integrated Engineering Services.
 In its first year, the company generated $70 million in revenue.
-Initially, it only operated as the engineering arm of the L&T and in 2013, as a result of the L&T's strategy, the parent company was split into "nine verticals and six subsidiaries", of which this was one.
-It began to expand its engineering services as a developer of new technology solutions for other companies under a new brand name L&T Technology Services (LTTS).
+Initially, it only operated as the engineering arm of Larsen & Toubro and in 2013, as a result of L&T's strategy, the parent company was split into "nine verticals and six subsidiaries", of which this was one.
+It began to expand its engineering services as a developer of corporate software under a new brand name L&T Technology Services (LTTS).